xveganxxxedgex/burrow_gardens/README.md

 ~~Create way for user to see their inventory/active quest/current friends~~

+~~Add collision detection for other bunnies~~

+~~Create AI logic so characters randomly move on the map~~

 Fix timeout issues with movement/idle (likely caused by recent refactors)

-Add collision detection for other bunnies
+Fix jumpy AI movement

+Fix console warnings when setState is called for AIs no longer rendered

 Create characters

-Create AI logic so characters randomly move on the map

 Create food items

+Maybe have alt state for food items for buried items so the entity doesn't go away, but it shows like an empty patch where the produce was

 Create abilities that can only be done once certain characters join the group